stanford-crfm/levanter/docs/Getting-Started-TPU-VM.md

 ### Using external directory/file

-In case that you want to reference some external directory/file outside of the levanter repo, you can do it by mounting the external directory/file to the docker image so that it becomes accessible in TPU instances.
-You can specify the path you want to mount by `--extra_context` with the `launch.py` script.
-Then, you should be able to use the mounted files in arguments in `train_lm.py` etc.
+In case that you want to reference some external directory/file outside of the levanter repo, you can do it by adding the external directory/file to the docker image so that it becomes accessible in TPU instances.
+You can specify the path you want to add as extra buildl context by `--extra_context` with the `launch.py` script.
+Then, you should be able to use the external files in arguments in `train_lm.py` etc.
 ```bash
 python infra/launch.py --extra_context <external path> -- python src/levanter/main/train_lm.py --config_path <external path> --trainer.checkpointer.base_path gs://<somewhere>'
 ```